HenrYxZ/object-classification/README.md

 To run the main program run ``python main.py``

 The images have to be in a folder inside this project with the name "dataset".
 The images must be separeted between classes in different folders.
-For example inside "database" can be the folders "lion", "elephant" and "monkey" each one with its corresponding images.
+For example inside "dataset" can be the folders "lion", "elephant" and "monkey" each one with its corresponding images.
 The images don't have to be separeted between training and testing, the selection of that is done by the class Dataset.
 The class will randomly select some images for training and other for testing, leaving 1/3 of the images of each class for testing and the rest for training.
 After a Dataset object is generated and separeted the images it is stored